 Guilty: What are my Options?

-Even if you and your lawyer try your hardest, your defense may not be enough and the jury can return a “guilty” verdict.
+EDespite best effort, your defense may not be enough and the jury may return a “guilty” verdict.”
 If you are convicted of a DUI, you will have to serve your sentence according to the judge.
 The terms for first time DUI conviction are:

 - Fines up to a maximum of $1000